Astro2350/Procurment-ML-Pipeline/README.md

 Training Configuration:
 Configure an optimizer (like AdamW), compute class weights to handle imbalanced data, and set up a learning rate scheduler.
-Optionally, set up mixed precision training if a GPU is available.
+Optionally, set up mixed precision training if a GPU is available (....it definitley will be with AWS Sagemaker but not this run through).

 Training Loop:
 Iterate over the training data in batches, feed the data through the model, calculate loss (using cross-entropy), and update model weights.